 His words were so sweet and I felt so much worse for keeping the secret of a potential pregnancy from him but how could I come clean now.
 Besides in a few days I could take the test and hopefully there would be nothing more to it.

 I nodded.
 “I know that.”
 My voice was filled with emotion.
-I loved him so much and I felt like I had let him down with being so irresponsible to forget to take my contraceptive for an entire week.
+I loved him so much and I felt like I had let him down with being so irresponsible to forget to take my contraceptive.

 “Today must have brought up a lot for you.”